awsdocs/aws-systems-manager-user-guide/doc_source/sysman-rc-setting-up.md

 We also strongly recommend completing the following optional setup tasks to help minimize the security posture and day\-to\-day management of your instances\.

-Monitor command executions using Amazon CloudWatch Events
+Monitor command executions using Amazon EventBridge
-You can use Amazon CloudWatch Events to log command execution status changes\.
+You can use Amazon EventBridge to log command execution status changes\.
 You can create a rule that runs whenever there is a state transition, or when there is a transition to one or more states that are of interest\.
-You can also specify Run Command as a target action when a CloudWatch event occurs\.
-For more information, see [Configuring CloudWatch Events for Run Command](rc-cwe.md)\.
+You can also specify Run Command as a target action when an EventBridge event occurs\.
+For more information, see [Configuring EventBridge for Systems Manager events](monitoring-systems-manager-events.md)\.

 Monitor command executions using Amazon CloudWatch Logs
 You can configure Run Command to periodically send all command output and error logs to a CloudWatch Logs log group\.
 You can monitor these output logs in near real\-time, search for specific phrases, values, or patterns, and create alarms based on the search\.
 For more information, see [Configuring Amazon CloudWatch Logs for Run Command](sysman-rc-setting-up-cwlogs.md)\.